AlekseyKorshuk/chat-data-pipeline/README.md

 ## Acknowledgment

-This is a friendly fork of Squeakily by CarperAI, but this repository aims only on conversation data, uses pandas to speed up the pipeline and latest near deduplication.
+This is a friendly fork of Squeakily by CarperAI, but this repository aims at conversation data, uses pandas to speed up the pipeline and latest near deduplication.